Labor Burden vs. Overhead Expense: What’s the Difference?

-Contract types for professional services include fixed fee, hourly, recurring, non-billable, hourly not to exceed, and more.
+Contract types for architecture and engineering firms include fixed fee, percentage of construction cost, hourly, recurring, hourly not to exceed, and more.

-Navigating the landscape of contract types for professional services can be a complex task.
-There are a multitude of contract types including fixed fee, hourly, recurring, and non-billable, among others.
-Each has its unique application, nuances, and best-fit scenarios.
-The challenge is not just in understanding what these contracts are, but also in discerning when they are best utilized.
+Navigating the landscape of contract types for architecture and engineering services can be a complex task.
+Contract types including fixed fee, hourly, retainers, and percentage of construction cost, among many others.
+Each has its unique application, nuances, best-fit scenarios, and draw backs to consider.
+The challenge is understanding what these contracts are, and picking which one is the best fit for a specific project or client.

-To tackle this intricate subject, we’ll leverage our experience at BQE Software, with our firm management software specifically designed for the A/E and professional services industries.
-In this comprehensive guide, we'll unravel the specifics of the twelve principal contract types, explore their ideal application scenarios, and take a deep dive into their subtleties.
+In this comprehensive guide to A&E contract types, we'll explore the specifics of the twelve principal contract types, their ideal application scenarios, and take a deep dive into their pros and cons.

-For clarity and easier comprehension, we’ll initially group these contract types into four main categories: Fixed Fee, Hourly, Recurring, and Non-billable.
-This broad classification will aid us in understanding the larger dynamics of contract structuring.
+For clarity, we’ll group contract types into three main categories: Fixed Fee, Hourly, and Recurring.
+This broad classification will aid us in understanding the larger dynamics of contracts and the associated fee structures or pricing.

 Following this, we’ll delve into each category, exploring each type in detail to unpack the twelve primary contract types for professional services.
 Through this process, we’ll not only decode what each contract type entails but also provide valuable insights into when they should be ideally used.